The Legacy of Classical Scholars

 It also reminds us to value our scholars and teachers.
 In an age of information overload, it might be tempting for individuals to think they can find all answers on their own by just reading translations or looking things up online.
 While personal study is wonderful, the Islamic model has always emphasized learning from those who know.
 The Quran directs us:

 Finally, understanding this continuity should instill in us a sense of direction for the future.
-We inherited a trust – the trust of knowledge and guidance – from those before us.
-It’s our duty to both preserve it and pass it on to those after us.
+We inherited a trust (the trust of knowledge and guidance) from those before us.
+It's our duty to both preserve it and pass it on to those after us.
 Not everyone will become a scholar, but we should all support scholarship and learning.
 This could mean encouraging bright students to pursue Islamic studies, funding institutions that produce well-rounded scholars, or simply respecting and heeding the scholars we have.
 It also means each of us should try to learn our religion to the best of our ability.
-As the Prophet ﷺ said, seeking knowledge is a responsibility of every Muslim.
-Even learning a bit each day – a verse of Quran, a hadith, a new Arabic word, or a lesson from seerah (the Prophet’s biography) – is part of carrying that torch.
+The well-known hadith narrated by Ibn Majah and others states, "Seeking knowledge is obligatory upon every Muslim."
+Hadith scholars have discussed its chains, but many accepted its meaning, and scholars explain that it first refers to the essential knowledge every Muslim needs: correct belief, purification, prayer, fasting, lawful and unlawful conduct, and the duties that arise in one's own life.
+Even learning a bit each day - a verse of Quran, a hadith, a new Arabic word, or a lesson from seerah (the Prophet's biography) - is part of carrying that torch.

 Conclusion: Carrying the Torch Forward